 Boucher de Perthes dies 80 years old in 1868.
 The ferocity of his enemies not stays; a year after his death, in 1869, in name of the official science, his publications were sent for pulping.

 FIG. 7 Drawing of lithic sculpture published by W.M.
 NEWTON, 1913.

-Measures: 13 cm. of length.
+Size: 13 cm. of length.

 FIG. 8 Drawing of lithic two-faced anthropomorphic sculpture found by ANTONIN JURITZKY.

-Measures: probably roughly 20 cm. of length.
+Size: probably about 20 cm. of length.

-Origin: probably Center-Northern France.
+Origin: possibly Center-Northern France.

-Cultural attribution: probably Acheulean or middle Clactonian.
+Cultural attribution: likely Acheulean or middle Clactonian.

-Measures: Lenght cm.
+Size: lenght cm.
 16.5; height cm.
-10.5; thickness max cm.5,2 and min. cm.
+10.5; thickness maximum cm.5,2 and minimum cm.
 3.

 a flat stone of silex.
-It has a great work of removal of material that goes round all the sculpture, with settled and very accurates removals for obtaining the shape.
-The hole of the eye is of natural origin, but in consideration that also in other sculptures of the lower Paleolithic we can find eyes with natural holes, we can suppose that the hole "for" the eye, re-enters in the choice of the material, if not for inspiration, at least because it was found made, being difficult to make holes in the silex for percussion with the techniques in use.
+It has a strong work of removal of material that surrounds all the sculpture, with strong and much accurate chippings for giving the shape.
+The hole of the eye is of natural origin, but considering that also in other sculptures of lower Paleolithic we find eyes from natural holes, we can suppose that the hole "for" the eye, is part of the choice of the material, if not for inspiration, at least because it was ready-made, since it was difficult to make holes in the flint by percussion with the techniques in use.